Why Study Abroad?

 A. The Office of Global Programs offers 300 programs in 150 cities for Columbia students.

-Q: Should students have my courses pre-approved before studying abroad?
+Q: Should students have their courses pre-approved before studying abroad?

-A: It is not required that students have their courses pre-approved by the History Department before studying abroad.
-However, they should discuss your intended academic plans with the Director of Undergraduate studies before they go; this will give them a preliminary sense as to whether their study abroad courses may be applied to the major.
-Students should also remain in contact with the Undergraduate Administrator throughout the duration of their time abroad to ensure that they are aware of Departmental news and updates.
+A: Students are not required to have their courses pre-approved by the History Department before studying abroad.
+However, they should discuss their intended academic plans with the Director of Undergraduate Studies before they go; this will give them a preliminary sense as to whether their study abroad courses may be applied to the major.
+Students should also remain in contact with the Undergraduate Administrator while abroad to remain aware of Departmental updates.

-Q: What is the process for transferring credit to the major or concentration?
+Q: What is the process for transferring courses to the major or concentration?*

 A: *The following procedure applies to both Columbia students abroad and transfer students from outside institutions: